 What’s the Difference Between Water Damage & Flood Insurance?

 Water damage isn't a problem anyone wants to have.
-Regardless of the cause, a homeowner often has to repair or replace everything water touches.
+Regardless of the cause, a homeowner frequently must repair or replace everything water touches.
 This may include structural components of the home as well as personal possessions.
 Depending on the degree of water damage, it may be possible to restore some items.
-In other cases, it simply isn’t feasible.
 Even in the best of circumstances, dealing with water damage is stressful for the homeowner.
-It can also be extremely expensive, especially without the right kind of insurance.
+It can also be costly, especially without the right kind of insurance coverage.

 The Difference Between Water Damage and Flood Damage